 Motor means an electric or internal combustion engine.

 Nongame fish means species of fish not listed as game fish.
-(Also see the Prohibited Fish section on page 12 for more information.)
+(Also see Prohibited fish on page 14 for more information.)

 Nonresident means a person who does not qualify as a resident.